ansimun/devharbor/README.md

 ## Operations
 ### init
-    Initialize a new project and creates an image.
+    Initialize a new project and create new image.
 ### start
     Start or attach to container.
-### help
+### remove
-    Print help
+    Remove project + corresponding image

 ## Init Options
 ### -f